 This is the third part of my article on Understanding Women.
 The first part can be found here and the second part here.
 If you haven’t yet read them, I recommend reading them first so that you can better understand the rest of this third part.

 Humanity has been hijacked.
 To a very great degree we’ve lost our beautiful women who were both pure at heart and at mind.
 The kind of women we can now only read about in fantasy stories.
 This was done on purpose in order to frustrate our lives so that it would be easy to control and manipulate us.
 Believe it or not, we’ve been like this for thousands of years now.
-When you do enough research you’ll quickly discover old stories and legends that mention how humanity was deliberately divided in order to control us.
-There are ancient stories from Africa that mention how a long time ago “gods” came from the sky one day in large silver orbs and how they divided men and women in order to control them.
+When you do enough research you’ll quickly discover ancient stories and legends that mention how humanity was deliberately divided in order to control us.
+There are ancient stories from Africa that mention how a long time ago ‘gods’ came from the sky one day in large orbs and how they divided men and women in order to control them.
 Even in the bible you can read about how Eve was misled by a snake and how as a result life became a lot more difficult for both Adam and Eve.
-And there are many more examples, but this goes beyond the scope of this post.
-Check out David Icke’s work for more details on this.
+And there are more examples, but this goes beyond the scope of this post (check my post “Sexual Suppression and Repression I: Definition and Origin” for more details on this).
 Suffice it to say that the issues between men and women go back many thousands of years.